Jurassic Park: The Ride: Hollywood

 The raft went up a small lift hill, followed by a small plunge.
-As the raft entered the main gate into Ultrasaur Lagoon, a mother Ultrasaurus and her young were seen eating plants and communicating with each other.
+As the raft entered the main gate into Ultrasaur Lagoon, an adult Ultrasaurus and its young were seen eating plants and communicating with each other.
 A pair of Psittacosaurus also grazed and hid in the tall grass.
 The raft then moved behind a waterfall and entered Stegosaur Springs, where riders see an adult Stegosaurus and its young.
-Two Compsognathus were fighting over an empty popcorn box before the raft enters Hadrosaur Cove, where a Parasaurolophus popped up and sprayed water at riders.
+Two Compsognathus were fighting over an empty popcorn box before the raft entered Hadrosaur Cove, where a Parasaurolophus popped up and sprayed water at riders.
 An announcement was heard from Jurassic Park Animal Control, saying that the Parasaurolophus had thrown the raft off-course and caused it to enter the raptor containment area, which riders could see had been heavily damaged.

-Riders then encountered an abandoned raft where a Dilophosaurus could be seen with the remains of a poncho between its teeth.
+Riders then encountered an abandoned raft where a Dilophosaurus was seen with the remains of a poncho between its teeth.
 A nearby motorboat was also abandoned, sent by Jurassic Park Animal Control to guide the raft towards a safe area, but the Dilophosaurus appeared to have also killed its crew.
 A Mickey Mouse hat was seen floating in the water next to a ruined raft; it was a jab at Universal Studios Hollywood's theme park rival Disneyland.
 To the raft's right, the growls of a Tyrannosaurus rex were heard, a heavily damaged tour vehicle is being pushed over the wall and fell, splashing water at the guests.
-Two more Dilophosaurus jumped out and spit venom (water) at riders.
+Two more Dilophosaurus jumped out and spat venom (water) at riders.
 Sparks and floodlights were added to the effect during nighttime rides.

 The raft then entered the Environmental Systems Building and began to ascend a long lift hill.
 A voice on a loudspeaker alerted guests that an emergency evacuation would be attempted.
 As the raft progressed up the hill, numerous alarms were heard and two Velociraptors lunged out at riders.
 When the raft reached the top of the hill, it dropped down a small waterfall, just as a Tyrannosaurus broke through the ceiling and lunged out at the riders from above, accompanied by collapsing pipes.